jk-fhswf/pki-a22-app/README.md

-# Classifier-App using Haar cascades
+# Classifier-App using Haar Cascades

-Pyhthon app using OpenCV and Haar cascades
+Python app using OpenCV and Haar Cascades